clark-ewerton/selenium-java-cucumber-junit-grid-docker-jenkins/README.md

 * Start the Grid running the following command as for example:
   * `docker-compose up -d --scale chrome=2`

-In the case above, to see in fact the concept of parallel testing working on your machine locally, it would create 2 nodes (machines) - each one with a instance of a chrome - and both will be used.
+In the case above, to see in fact the concept of parallel testing working on your machine locally, it creates 2 nodes (machines) - each one with a instance of a chrome - and both will be used.

 ### Configuration files
 This project uses a library called [Owner](http://owner.aeonbits.org/).
 You can find the class related to the property